 How to make homemade pumpkin pie spice

-You can buy store-bought pumpkin pie spice which is easier to make this recipe, or even just use a combination of cinnamon and nutmeg to make a delicious muffin.
+You can buy store-bought pumpkin pie spice which is easier to make in this recipe, or even just use a combination of cinnamon and nutmeg to make a delicious muffin.

 But if you’d like to make your own pumpkin pie spice, combine 2 tbsp ground cinnamon, 1 tsp ground ginger, 2 tsp ground nutmeg, 1/2 tsp ground allspice and 1/2 tsp ground cloves together.
 It’s a great spice blend to have on hand for the fall season!

 Tips for making Healthy Pumpkin Muffins